Core Sector: Energy Resources and the Environment

 • Webinar: Getting Microgrids to Market - Regulatory and Business Models for Resilience, July 1, 2020

 Residential, commercial, and industrial customers are increasingly looking at investment options to improve energy resilience, including microgrids.
-On this webinar, two leading distributed energy resource installers will discuss their visions for regulatory and business models to enable microgrid investments, centering on energy-as-a-service and neighborhood microgrids / distribution islands.
+On this webinar, two leading distributed energy resource installers discussed their visions for regulatory and business models to enable microgrid investments, centering on energy-as-a-service and neighborhood microgrids / distribution islands.
 Moderator: Commissioner Diane X. Burman, New York State Public Service Commission.
 Speakers: Jeff Morris and Mark Feasel, Schneider Electric; Anne Hoskins and Tefford Reed, Sunrun.

 Download presentations